Lay3rLabs/TrustGraph/PLAN.md

 # The Plan

-- Rename dao-agent -> actor

-Flow:
-- Propose -> approval -> execution
+- Make frontend for proposals / approval
+- Swap statement for proposal schema id, and like for approval

-- Clean up code
+- Clean up configs, and make consistent
-- Config URI var
-- Visualize flow and document demo

-# Governance extra credit
+- Add Gov Paper

+# Future work
-- A DAO needs to be able to update it's own service configuration (related to Gyser?)
+- A DAO needs to be able to update it's own service configuration (needs Gyser)
-- Experimental notice on governance page
+- Better governance page UI (and experimental notice)
-- create proposal doesn't submit amount as big int (it's in wei)
-- Add threshold to Merkle Gov Module contract
 - Implement and document the fallback mechanism for governance (this should be fairly straightforward with Zodiac hopefully)
-- Conduct AI audit of contracts
-- Add Gov Paper

-# Rewards extra credit
 - Add Rewards so this is a complete DAO governance system
-- Activate rewards page?